Gardens and Trails: by Attraction

 Royal Botanical Gardens is located at the western tip of Lake Ontario.
 Four distinct formal gardens are contained with 1,100 hectares of nature reserve, nestled into the slopes of Niagara Escarpment World Biosphere Reserve.
 Explore and enjoy the many historical outdoor plant collections, the indoor Mediterranean Garden, and 27 km of nature trails.

 The year-round focal point of RBG — here you find both indoor and outdoor displays, including the Mediterannean Garden greenhouse.

 Our largest cultivated garden area, Hendrie Park has something for everyone.
 This garden truly illustrates the diversity of both plants and garden design.

-Built in 1932, the historic Rock Garden is considered the birthplace of Royal Botanical Gardens.
+Opened to the public in 1932, the historic Rock Garden is considered the birthplace of Royal Botanical Gardens.
 Following a significant rejuvenation, the Rock Garden reopened in 2016 to embrace sustainable trends in garden design.

 Set on a fertile terraced plain, formerly a market garden and home to RBG’s herbaceous perennial collections.

 More like an English landscape park, the Arboretum home to RBG's Lilac Collection and a wide variety of trees.

 Our nature sanctuaries feature more than 27 km of nature trails.
 There are four main trailheads, as well as two canoe launch sites.